mnlipp/VM-Operator/webgui.md

           redirectUri: https://my.server.here/oauth/callback"

         # May be used for assigning roles to both local users and users from
         # the OIDC provider.
-Not needed if roles are using by the OIDC provider.
+Not needed if roles are managed by the OIDC provider.
         "/RoleConfigurator":
           rolesByUser:
             # User admin has role admin